Have you ever considered that sharks might be after your retirement money?

 I’ll give you an example of this.
 I was at a client’s house, and she was telling me how great of a relationship she had with her broker.
 She had about $220,000 and was bragging about how much she meant to her broker.
 I asked her if I could prove to her that her broker didn’t know her

 that well and that her $220,000 was not that important to him.
 We called her broker on speakerphone.
 She stated her name and said she wanted to liquidate her accounts to move them to another company.
 We heard silence on the line, and he then said, “I thought you trusted me and we had a great relationship.”
 She said she was tired of losing money and wanted to go through with it.
 He then said, “Who is this I am talking to?”
 She gave her name again, and we heard silence for a few seconds.
 He then said, “Oh my gosh!
 You gave me a heart attack.
 I thought you were someone else.”
 Even I was stunned at this comment.
 He admitted on the phone that she was not an important client and he did not even know of her.
-Needless to say, she moved the money right away to our Safe Money accounts.
+She moved the money right away to our Safe Money accounts.

 The other problem I have with brokers is that they are paid their fees year after year, no matter if they are losing your money or not.
 They say they don’t like annuities but hear me when I say this: